DrewNaylor/Retiled/README.md

 - Status bar
 - [And more, with an entire list that was too long for the readme](/docs/eventual-feature-and-behavior-list.md)

 Development is mainly being done using the PinePhone, so that'll be the main supported device.
-It's still in early development as I don't really know what I'm doing with ~~C# and Avalonia~~ (there should be a strikethough there) Python and QML/PySide6, though I do know VB.NET, so that helps if I can figure out how to get Python.NET working on ARM.
+It's still in early development as I don't really know what I'm doing with ~~C# and Avalonia~~ Python and QML/PySide6, though I do know VB.NET, so that helps if I can figure out how to get Python.NET working on ARM.

 ## Required extra packages